Yousef-Hany-Elhossainy/Python-Blockchain-App/README.md

 The blockchain is stored locally in a .txt file.

-Wallet saving,loading, and transaction signature verification
+Wallet saving,loading, and transaction signature verification.

 Real SHA256 hashing for the blocks, and proof of work.